argodev/studies/ot_survey/OT_Class_05_Manuscript.md

 You see, every cycle in Judges reminds us that God’s people need a perfect Savior.
 Previously God’s people had Joshua, but Joshua dies.
 After him come these judges, who are _types_ of Christ.
 But they are neither lasting nor faithful.
 Yes, they save them briefly, but these judges are not the best ethical role models, nor do they ever bring a lasting rule.
 What is needed is a monarchy - a line of perfect savior kings, who lead God’s people to obey His word perfectly.

-What’s interesting is that in Judges, right in the centre of the book, right in the centre of this dark book, God’s people get a king.
+What’s interesting is that in Judges, right in the center of the book, right in the center of this dark book, God’s people get a king.
 No it’s not Saul or David, but Abimelech.
 Look with me to Judges 9v6: “all the leaders of Shechem came together, and all Beth-millo, and they went and made Abimelech king, by the oak of the pillar at Shechem.”

 But this is no faithful king.
 He does whatever he thinks is right: he has many wives, he ruthlessly kills his own brothers, and leads God’s people in total unfaithfulness.